Taste: Basic tastes

 The gustatory system allows animals to distinguish between safe and harmful food and to gauge different foods' nutritional value.
 Digestive enzymes in saliva begin to dissolve food into base chemicals that are washed over the papillae and detected as tastes by the taste buds.
 The tongue is covered with thousands of small bumps called papillae, which are visible to the naked eye.
 Within each papilla are hundreds of taste buds.
 The exception to this are the filiform papillae, which do not contain taste buds.
 There are between 2,000 and 5,000 taste buds that are located on the back and front of the tongue.
 Others are located on the roof, sides and back of the mouth, and in the throat.
 Each taste bud contains 50 to 100 taste-receptor cells.

 The five specific tastes received by taste receptors are saltiness, sweetness, bitterness, sourness, and savoriness (often known by its Japanese name umami, which translates to 'deliciousness').

-As of the early 20th century, Western physiologists and psychologists believed that there were four basic tastes: sweetness, sourness, saltiness, and bitterness.
+As of the early 20th century, Western physiologists and psychologists thought that there were four basic tastes: sweetness, sourness, saltiness, and bitterness.
 The concept of a "savory" taste was not present in Western science at that time, but was postulated in Japanese research.

 One study found that salt and sour taste mechanisms both detect, in different ways, the presence of sodium chloride (salt) in the mouth.
 Acids are also detected and perceived as sour.
 The detection of salt is important to many organisms, but especially mammals, as it serves a critical role in ion and water homeostasis in the body.
 It is specifically needed in the mammalian kidney as an osmotically active compound that facilitates passive re-uptake of water into the blood.
-Because of this, salt elicits a pleasant taste in most humans.
+Because of this, salt elicits a pleasant taste in most humans, in certain concentrations.